-To understand containers, we have to start with Linux cgroups and namespaces, the Linux kernel features that create the walls between containers and other processes running on the host.
+To understand Linux containers, for example, we have to start with cgroups and namespaces, the Linux kernel features that create the walls between containers and other processes running on the host.
 Linux namespaces, originally developed by IBM, wrap a set of system resources and present them to a process to make it look like they are dedicated to that process.

 Linux cgroups, originally developed by Google, govern the isolation and usage of system resources, such as CPU and memory, for a group of processes.
 For example, if you have an application that takes up a lot of CPU cycles and memory, such as a scientific computing application, you can put the application in a cgroup to limit its CPU and memory usage.

-The original Linux container technology is Linux Containers, commonly known as LXC.
-LXC is a Linux operating system level virtualization method for running multiple isolated Linux systems on a single host.
+The original Linux container technology, LXC is a Linux operating system level virtualization method for running multiple isolated Linux systems on a single host.
 Namespaces and cgroups make LXC possible.

 Containers decouple applications from operating systems, which means that users can have a clean and minimal Linux operating system and run everything else in one or more isolated container.